If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 If you’re going to start an online coaching business and succeed, then you’re going to have to write…a lot.

-You can (and should) do podcasts and/or videos because both can be highly effective, but if you cannot write, then how are you going to tell people about your coaching program?
+You can (and should) do podcasts and/or videos because both can be highly effective, but if you cannot write, how will you tell people about your coaching program?

 If you think your writing sucks, then it probably does.